Individual Development Plan

 You can find templates, videos and other resources on the IDP website, including tips for discussing your IDP with your mentor.

-Learn how to define achievable goals, identify resources, and develop strategies for implementing and sustaining an IDP - and leave with a plan already started.
-List of upcoming workshops.
+Request a confidential individual career advising session to learn how to define achievable goals, identify resources, and develop strategies for implementing and sustaining an IDP.

 Contact for Questions